-The proponent is seeking to improve the ability of customers to engage with DNSPs with respect to negotiated services.
-In general, the nature of a negotiated service should mean that those negotiating with service providers have adequate negotiating power already.
-If this is not the case then it is likely that the problem is with the classification of the service, rather than the rules regarding negotiated services.
+The proponent is seeking to improve the ability of customers to engage with distribution network service providers with respect to negotiated services.
+In general, the nature of a negotiated service, and the reason why it is classified as such, means that those negotiating with service providers have adequate negotiating power for these services already.
+If this is not the case, then it may be appropriate to review the classification of the service.
+The AER can consider the appropriate classification of a service at each regulatory determination.
+In the context of this rule change request, the Commission considers that the rules regarding negotiated services are appropriate.

 The cost allocation method must be consistent with the cost allocation guidelines, which are consulted on by the AER.
-Any benefits of additional consultation on changes to the cost allocation method appear to be unlikely or at most minimal but the costs to undertake additional consultation would be material.
-The Commission views having consultation only on the cost allocation guidelines appropriately balances stakeholder engagement, regulatory oversight and the Distribution Network Service Provider (DNSP) having ownership of its cost allocation method.
+Any benefits of additional consultation on changes to the cost allocation method appear to be minimal however the Commission considers that the costs (such as the preparation of public documents) to undertake additional consultation would be material.
+The Commission considers that the existing approach, which requires consultation on the cost allocation guidelines, appropriately balances stakeholder engagement and regulatory oversight.

-Customers of negotiated services currently have access to sufficient information outside of the cost allocation method to engage in effective negotiation.
-This includes numeric allocators outside the cost allocation method.
-The costs to DNSPs and the AER of including numeric allocators as part of revised cost allocation methods are likely to outweigh any potential benefits.
-Moreover, lighter handed regulation is appropriate for negotiated services and DNSPs need not provide the same level of cost disclosure for negotiated as they would for direct control services.
-The Commission views the current role of the cost allocation method and other existing mechanisms, which enable access to more detailed information, as appropriate and efficient.
+Customers of negotiated distribution services have access through the negotiation framework to relevant commercial information from the distribution network service provider to engage in effective negotiation.
+Therefore, the costs to distribution network service providers and the AER of including numeric values of allocators as part of revised cost allocation methods are likely to outweigh any potential benefits.
+Moreover, negotiated services are subject to a light handed regulation regime under which distribution network service providers are not required to provide the same level of detailed disclosure of cost information as they would for direct control services.
+The Commission views the current role and scope of the cost allocation method in these circumstances to be consistent with such a light handed framework.

-The Commission considers that the existing negotiated service principles are appropriate as currently drafted.
-It gives the AER appropriate flexibility in determining the criteria with opportunity for stakeholder engagement.
-Moving toward defining how costs are to be calculated requires more involvement of the AER and fundamentally changes the nature of the approach.
-Amending the principles is unlikely to impose costs, however, the Commission does not consider that the change to negotiated services will contribute toward more efficient prices.
+The Commission considers that the existing principles for access to negotiated distribution services are appropriate as currently drafted.
+It gives the AER appropriate flexibility in determining the negotiated service criteria with opportunity for stakeholder engagement.
+Moving toward defining how costs are to be calculated requires more involvement of the AER and fundamentally changes the nature of the regulatory approach (ie from light handed to more heavy handed regulation).
+In these circumstances, the Commission considers the current approach to be appropriate.